Relationship Counseling: Couples Therapy Vs. Marriage Counseling

 However, couples therapy usually requires the full buy-in and participation of all parties in order to have a positive effect.
 That means both members of the couple will typically need to enter the situation with an open mind.
 Honesty, openness, and a desire to work together on improving the relationship are often important elements of an effective therapeutic experience.

-Couples might seek relationship therapy for a wide variety of reasons.
+Couples might seek relationship therapy and counseling for a wide variety of reasons.
 Some may want help working through a difficult experience such as an act of infidelity, parenting challenges, or the loss of a loved one.
 Others might want general help in improving the quality of their relationship day to day.
 Some couples therapists also see business partners who want to learn how to best get along, communicate, and stay focused on their mutual goals in their professional endeavors.
-It’s important to be honest with the therapist you choose about what you feel you need help with and what your expectations are so they can best assist you.
+It’s important to be honest with the couples therapist you choose about what you feel you need help with and what your expectations are so they can best assist you.

 Supporting mental health through relationship counseling

 We surveyed couples who attended therapy together for the first time to discover what they learned from their experience.
-With their helpful report, here are five themes that emerged when it comes to what couples learn from going to therapy together.
+With their helpful report, here are five themes that emerged when it comes to what couples learn from going to couples therapy together.

 What you can learn in relationship counseling and couples counseling: